Thursday 5 September 2024

 Be Aware of the Major Risk Factors for Bladder Cancer

 Did you know that bladder cancer is a serious condition that affects thousands of people worldwide each year?
 While the exact cause of bladder cancer is not always clear, several risk factors have been identified that may increase the likelihood of developing this disease.
 However, understanding these potential risk factors for bladder cancer can help people make informed decisions about their health and take steps to reduce their risk.
-Let the
+Let the Best Uro Oncology Doctorin Kolkata talk about some of the major risk factors for bladder cancer through our latest blog post!

 o Smoking: Perhaps the most significant risk factor for bladder cancer is smoking.
 Cigarette smoke contains harmful chemicals that can enter the bloodstream and damage the lining of the bladder over time, increasing the risk of cancerous growth.